 All these people, presumably, have, or have had, souls.
 Thus, because population growth is always expanding there will always be more bodies than there are souls to reincarnate into them.
+Moreover, if reincarnation is argued to be a choice anyway, which infers that some souls choose not to reincarnate, then this means that the pool of available souls becomes even less.
 So, where are all these souls coming from?

 To make up for these glaring differentials, reincarnation believers are forced to devise other strategies to address this shortfall.
 One way is to appeal to the vast amount of humans who have lived through the whole of history.
 Thus, roughly 100 billion people are thought to have lived through the ages, so surely that's more than enough to cover the current world population of 8 billion as regards available souls for reincarnation?